 Llanfair PG is a small town in Wales with a really big name!

-In fact, its full name Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is officially the longest place name in the UK and the second-longest in the entire world.
+In fact, the longest Welsh town name is Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is officially the longest place name in the UK and the second-longest in the entire world.

 It has 58 letters and 18 syllables, along with the dreaded Welsh double ll, which makes it difficult to pronounce for even the most native Cymraeg speakers.